 Many of our students and graduates start their own business or enjoy successful work as freelancers in their chosen industry.
 We support them with one to one advice, through the curriculum and with practical help such as business space or initial funding.

-To find out more about the career support we offer to our graduates, visit our careers workshops page.
+To find out more about the career support we offer to our graduates, visit our employability events page.